Derby High School, Bury: Buildings and grounds

 The school is essentially a three storey building with a smaller single storey block at one end where Domestic Science and Practical Crafts such as woodwork and metalwork are taught.
 At the other end is the main entrance serving a large reception area, kitchen, offices and staff rooms.
 Above the reception area is the library and the school's distinctive tower.
 Behind the reception area is the school hall with a stage at the far end.
 Two gymnasiums run from the rear of the stage with one for boys at one side and opposite one for the girls.

 There is also a small hut, originally used by the Sixth Form, behind the boys' gym.
 It was later used as a music room until it was recently converted to a dance and drama studio with its current name 'Inspire'.
 There is a caretaker's house at the side of the girls' gym.
-Extensive grounds lie at the front on the School; abutting the fields of Bury Church of England High School, Bury Rugby Union Football Club, Radcliffe Road and the grounds of Radcliffe Road Baptist Church and the gardens of houses on Inglewhite Close.
+Extensive grounds lie at the front on the School; abutting the fields of Bury Church of England High School, Bury Rugby Union Football Club, Radcliffe Road and the grounds of Radcliffe Road Baptist Church, Bury, and the gardens of houses on Inglewhite Close.
 A recently constructed (2014) sports hall is situated at the "town end" of the main school building.
 To the rear of the school is a rough track and the embankment of the Manchester Metrolink Tram line.
 Access by car is via Radcliffe Road or by foot and bike via a path, off Manchester Old Road which passes Bury C of E High School, to the rear of the school.

-Houses

-The school promoted the house system for internal competitions and prefect duties.
-Originally the school houses were Wren (after Christopher Wren) (house colour yellow), Stephenson (after George Stephenson) (house colour red), Newton (after Sir Isaac Newton) (house colour blue) and Rutherford (after Ernest Rutherford) (house colour green).

-This changed in September 1979 when, as part of a Borough-wide reorganisation, the school became a 'comprehensive' high school.
-The Sixth Form was moved to Peel Six Form College, now part of Bury College.
-No longer offering an 'A' level syllabus, many long-serving members of staff left.

-Form identities remained (1C, 2B, 3C...and so on up to F, with the number denoting the year group), however, the houses became Coniston (house colour light blue), Derwent (house colour blue), Grasmere (house colour green), Keswick (house colour red), Langdale (house colour orange) and Rydal (house colour yellow) – named after towns, villages and lakes in the Lake District.
-The school now has no house system.
-Today, form names are made up of the letters of DERBY SCH.
-For example, a year 11 form could be 11D.